lukasoppermann/veare-pre-next/storage/app/articles/160321-building-a-blog-with-laravel-part-3.md

 ---
-title: Building a blog with Laravel\: Performance improvement by adding a cache - PART 3
+series: Building a blog with Laravel; 3
+title: Performance improvement by adding a cache
 tags: tag1, tag2
 author: Lukas Oppermann
+category: code
 description: Learn how to use laravels caching, the carbon date package and more to improve your laravel blog
-extract: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+preview:
 ---
 {.o-article__introduction}
 > Our controller is growing and getting crowded, to get further with our blog it's best to extract some logic to a service: the PostsService which will deal with getting, processing and caching our posts.